CreeperKnight/ScaSAN-SybilScaRepAct/README.md

 The activity blocks are processed as follows:

-1. The first post of an odd block increments the user's created-content aggregate $A_i$.
+1. The first post of an odd block increments the user's created-content aggregate AiA_i.
-2. The first post of an even block increments the user's forwarded-content aggregate $a_i$ and follows the activity in the preceding block.
+2. The first post of an even block increments the user's forwarded-content aggregate aia_i and follows the activity in the preceding block.
 3. The second post mentions the user associated with the preceding block.
 4. The remaining posts like preceding activities in reverse chronological order.